MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 ---
 # Ingest from query (.set, .append, .set-or-append, .set-or-replace)

 These commands execute a query or a control command and ingest the results of the query into a table.
-The difference between these commands, is how they treat existing or nonexistent tables and data.
+The difference between these commands is how they treat existing or nonexistent tables and data.

 |Command          |If table exists                     |If table doesn't exist                    |
 |-----------------|------------------------------------|------------------------------------------|